Personal Trainer Diploma Loading...

 Part-Time Student Admission

 Students may enrol in up to two courses without admission to the program.
-Upon successful completion of two courses, if you wish to continue in the program, you will be expected to apply to the program and meet all admission requirements.
-Once you have met all admission requirements and received admission to the program, you will be granted credit for courses successfully completed prior to admission.
+Upon successful completion of two courses, if students wish to continue in the program, they will be expected to apply to the program and meet all admission requirements.
+Once students have met all admission requirements and received admission to the program, they will be granted credit for courses successfully completed prior to admission.

 First year (30 credits)